LokiSnow/cloudlab/docs/ApiEndpoints.md

 ---
 ## Comment endpoints

-- `GET /comments`:
-Returns a list of all comments.

 - `POST /comments`:
 Creates a new comment with the provided details;
 increase post comments count.

-- `GET /comments/{id}`:
+- `GET /comments/{postId}`:
-Returns the details of the comment with the specified ID.
+Returns the details of the comment with the specified Post ID.

 - `PUT /comments/{id}`:
 Updates the details of the comment with the specified ID.